nosetup/SerialPort-LG-TV-Utility/README.md

-Utility to control select LG TV using RS232.
+Utility to control select Samsung or LG TV using RS232.